 But maybe my mother thought I would be all right wandering around alone out there; life was considered so safe no one locked their doors, and on hot nights in those days before air conditioning my mother and I would actually sleep in the park.
 We’d find an empty spot among the other families in makeshift beds, spread out newspapers, arrange our pillows and stretch out.
 It was like being at the beach except that instead of the blazing sun there was a dark sky and moon overhead and a few blessed random breezes.
 There would be the aroma of something sweet, like a honeysuckle vine growing somewhere, or someone’s perfume, and you’d hear the murmur of voices and a radio playing softly.
 One night the couple next to us had their radio turned on to “Fibber McGee and Molly”-- a program my mother hated.
 After lying with her eyes closed and mouth clinched she suddenly reared up as if stung by a bee and told them to shut that damn thing off.
 Which they promptly did.
 My mother had that effect on people.

-that smelled of the old orange cat that took possession of the only comfortable chair in the living room.
+Actually, the only time I was accosted was at home.
+My mother had rented rooms in some woman’s apartment on Hampshire Road that smelled of the old orange cat that took possession of the only comfortable chair in the living room.
 The landlady had tight red curls, a double chin, and wore dangling earrings and those flowing muumuus that fat people dress in.
 Her son, Frankie, gave me the creeps.
 He was fifteen and I’d catch him spying on me while he lurked around the apartment.
 The rooms were small and dark; they had a musty smell and I hated it there.

 I am home alone with a cold.
 Frankie suddenly grabs me from nowhere, shoves me down on the floor, gets on top of me in his clothes, holds my arms down and starts pumping away.
 I press my legs together from my ankles to my thighs.
 I stop breathing.
 My middle region turns to water.
 Fear shuts me down so I feel nothing--not even his hard-on.
 My head, my entire body has stopped itself and I cannot move or get out from under this heavy, gasping mass of flesh.
 I want to scream but no one is home, and anyway, if I’m found here under him they’ll think it’s my fault, that I’d asked for it, like people say about girls who get into trouble.
 His breathing is wet and fast.
 Tears stream down my face, and my dress is wet with something else.
 I think he peed in his pants.
 I feel the wind slammed out of me and then a sudden awareness of the disarray and menace of the world.